realpython/python-guide/docs/intro/learning.rst

 Python Basics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 pythonbasics.org is an introductiory tutorial for beginners.
 The tutorial includes exercises.
-It covers the basics and there are als more in-depth lessons like object oriented programming and regular expressions.
+It covers the basics and there are also in-depth lessons like object oriented programming and regular expressions.

    `Python basics <https://pythonbasics.org/>`_